-“““This is a docstring””” and secondly where it can be used in writing docstring for all functions, public modules, classes, and methods.
-One thing to note is that docstrings are not necessary for non-public methods instead you can have comments to describe the description of what method does.
-Also, note that for one line docstrings the end triple quotes come in the same line but for multiple lines, the end triple quotes come where the docstrings end.
+“This is a docstring””” and secondly where it can be used in writing docstring for all functions, public modules, classes, and methods.
+Note that docstrings are not necessary for non-public methods; instead, you can have comments to describe the description of what the method does.
+Also, note that the end triple quotes come in the same line for one line docstrings, but for multiple lines, the end triple quotes come where the docstrings end.

 a, b = 0

 “““ This method is for addition”””

 c = a + b

 “““ This method is for addition and it is addition of two numbers.